Sriwijaya Air Flight 182: Maintenance issue

-A further check of the logbook confirmed that the problematic autothrottle system had been reported multiple times by pilots of Sriwijaya Air.
-The problems had been reported as many as 65 times with the first report being made on 7 November 2013, nearly eight years before the crash.
-Issues regarding the autothrottle ranged from the inability of the autothrottle to engage and disengage during flight, inability of the autothrottle to hold the "Armed" position during flight, and systemic malfunction on the autothrottle altogether.
-Out of all 65 complaints, approximately 32 of them were related to unintended disengagement of the autothrottle in mid-flight.
-Pilots also filed as many as 69 reports regarding problems with the autopilot in addition to the autothrottle problems.
-There were also 61 complaints related to differences in engine parameters reading, all of which occurred throughout the aircraft's operation with Sriwijaya Air.

-Attempts to rectify the issues had been made multiple times by engineers.
-Several engineers decided to troubleshoot the system in accordance with the written manual, while a majority of them tried to fix the problems by simply cleaning the electrical connector of the autothrottle components.
-After they completed the cleaning, the engineers would run tests with the built-in test equipment (BITE).
-In every case, the BITE test showed that there were no faults remaining.
-However, as the issue continued to appear despite multiple cleaning attempts, it was clear that the problems were not caused by dirty cable connectors.

 Although there was a wide range of problems with the autothrottle systems, during the 9 January accident flight the problem that occurred on board was a difference in the engine parameter readings showing distinctly different thrust lever positions as the left lever continued to move backwards while the right lever stayed in position.
 Normally, both levers move simultaneously to prevent thrust asymmetry from occurring.
 The frozen-in-place right lever was particularly noted by investigators as there were multiple reports of the same problem on earlier flights.
 These included reports of difficulties in moving the right lever and also lack of robust response from that lever.

 As the right lever in the accident flight did not move back simultaneously with the left lever, it was suspected that the source was related to friction forces in the thrust control cable.
 The connection between the servo motor and the thrust levers was suspected as the source of this problem, indicating a possible weak linkage between both components.
 The high friction forces eventually tripped the autothrottle torque switch, a feature that allows the pilots to override the autothrottle command.
 As the torque switch was accidentally opened, the autothrottle could not provide input to the lever and the lever eventually stopped moving in its track.
 Since it was only the right lever that had high friction and weak linkage, the left lever continued to move backwards, as the autothrottle was not overridden.